 Section 14.
 Bylaw Amendments.
-Amendments to the Bylaws will occur at a regularly scheduled Board meeting after written prior notice and discussion at a minimum of one meeting where a quorum is present.
+Any amendments to the bylaws will occur upon recommendation to the Board, by the Board committee tasked to review the bylaws.
+Amendments to the bylaws require a public reading of amendments at two regularly scheduled Board meetings for which there is prior written notice and discussion and a quorum is present.
 Bylaws will be reviewed at least once every three years and shall be documented as to the date of review.
 Bylaws may be adopted, amended or repealed by a majority vote of the Board.

 ARTICLE V - OFFICERS

 Section 1.
 Number of Officers.
-The officers of the Corporation shall be a President, a Vice President, a Secretary, and a Treasurer.
+The officers of the Corporation shall be a Chairman, a Vice Chairman, a Secretary, and a Treasurer.
 The aforementioned officers must be members.
 The officers shall perform such duties as usually pertain to the offices which they hold or as may be assigned to them by the Board.
-The President shall be the Chairperson of the Board.
+Also, for legal definition, the Chairman shall serve as the President of the Board.

-The President, Vice President, Secretary, and Treasurer shall constitute the Executive Committee of the Board.
+The Chairman, Vice Chairman, Secretary, and Treasurer shall constitute the Executive Committee of the Board.

 Section 2.
 Election of Officers.
 The officers shall be elected annually at the first regularly scheduled Board meeting after the new Board is seated by a plurality of the votes cast.
 Officers may succeed themselves in office.
 Each person elected an officer shall continue in office after his/her election until the next Board officer election or until his/her earlier death or resignation in accordance with the Bylaws.
 Vacancies of officers caused by death, resignation, or decrease in the number of officers may be filled by a majority vote of the Board at a special meeting called for that purpose or at any regular meeting.

 Section 3.
 Additional Officers.
-The Board, at any meeting, may by resolution appoint such additional officers and such agents and employees and determine their term of office and compensation, if any, as it may deem advisable.
+The Board may, by resolution, appoint such additional officers and such agents and employees and determine their term of office and compensation, if any, as it may deem advisable.
 The Board may delegate to any officer or committee the power to appoint such subordinate officers, agents, or employees and to determine their terms of office and compensation, if any.

 Section 4.
 Emergency Function of the Executive Committee.
 In the event of emergency when the full board is unable to convene, the Executive Committee composed of the board’s elected officers, may take action on the part of the full board.
 Any emergency action taken by the Executive Committee is subject to ratification by the full board at its next regular meeting.